concurrencylabs/aws-cost-analysis/README.md

   * Place files in Athena S3 bucket using a partition that corresponds to the report date:
            <aws-cost-usage-bucket>/<prefix>/><period>/<csv-file>.
   * Remove 'hash' folder from the object key structure that is used in the Athena S3 bucket.
-AWS Cost and Usage creates files with the following structure: <aws-cost-usage-bucket>/<prefix>/<period>/<hash>/<csv-file>.
+AWS Cost and Usage creates files with the following structure: <aws-cost-usage-bucket>/<prefix>/<period>/<reportID-hash>/<csv-file>.
 This script removes the 'hash' folder, since it interferes with Athena partitions.
   * Remove first row in every single file.
 For some reason, Athena ignores OpenCSVSerde's option to skip first rows.
-  * De-duplicate records.
-AWS often generates duplicate records across different files.
-The script makes sure that only unique records are stored in the destination S3 bucket.

-It is recommended that you execute this script from an EC2 instance in the same region as the S3 buckets where you have the AWS Cost and Usage Reports as well as the destination Athena S3 bucket.
+If you have large Cost and Usage reports, it is recommended that you execute this script from an EC2 instance in the same region as the S3 buckets where you have the AWS Cost and Usage Reports as well as the destination Athena S3 bucket.
 This way you won't pay data transfer cost out of S3 and out of the EC2 instance into S3.
 You will also get much better performance when transferring data.